Early Martin Guitars

 shift almost exclusively to rosewood."

 Early C.F.
-Martin Built Hudson Street Viennese Style Guitar
+Martin "Ferrani" Hudson Street Viennese Style Guitar

 could be surprisingly large and deep guitars reminiscent of the later Gibson Nick Lucas.
-All of the earliest Viennese
+These guitars, like their Viennese predecessors, had simple ladder bracing.

-Most of the Hudson Street Martins have a top border of "thumbprint" inlays as well as the herringbone trim that has distinguished Martins for many years.
+Most of the Hudson Street Martins have a top border of "thumbprint" inlays as well as the "herringbone" trim that has distinguished Martins for many years.
+The inlays may

 Illustrated in Washburn & Johnston, "Martin Guitars: An Illustrated Celebration of America's Premier Guitarmaker":